Introduction

 While looking a site occupations is certainly interesting, for most applications it is more useful to look at energy occupations instead.

 Consider the matrix given by The columns of this matrix are the eigenvectors of the matrix .
 It is a well-known fact that if we define we can write the Hamiltonian as where are the energy levels of the system.
-Consequently, we can measure expectation value of the occupation of the -th energy level, by computing
+Consequently, we can measure the expectation value of the occupation of the -th energy level, by computing

 We can carry out this computation in a similar way to the computation of

-definition of .
+by the definition of .

 Luckily, this is such a common operation that the Quantum Solver includes a